SHORTLIST

 TOUR HIGHLIGHT

 WHY WASABI?
-Take a private tour of a wasabi farm to learn more about how it’s grown and the importance of wasabi in Japanese culture and cuisine.
-Eat lunch at the farm and sample wasabi ice cream.
+After a traditional lunch, tour the wasabi farm to learn more about how it’s grown and the importance of wasabi in Japanese culture and cuisine.
+Enjoy the opportunity to sample wasabi ice cream.

 TAKAYAMA